Best energy tariff for low income households (UK guide, June 2026)

 If you repay debt through a prepayment meter, a portion of each top-up may be taken for debt.
 That can make energy feel more expensive week-to-week.

-If you can’t afford your current bills: contact your supplier as soon as possible and ask about a repayment plan based on what you can genuinely pay.
+If you can’t afford your current bills: contact your supplier as soon as possible and ask about a repayment plan based on what you can genuinely pay, and ask to be added to the Priority Services Register.
 If you need independent help, use Citizens Advice’s energy support guidance.

 What we don’t do on this page